Sarah: Particles File

 This information must be given for all eigenstates in arrays named

-Only for the \LaTeX output also the names of the Weyl spinors and intermediate states (like scalar and pseudo scalar components of Higgs) should be given to improve the layout of the produced pdf file. \paragraph*{Example} For the eigenstates after EWSB, an entry might look like
+Only for the \LaTeX output also the names of the Weyl spinors and intermediate states (like scalar and pseudo scalar components of Higgs) should be given to improve the look and readability of the produced pdf file. \paragraph*{Example} For the eigenstates after EWSB, an entry might look like